SakshiPatil04/My-Learning-at-YBI-Foundation/README.md

 # My-Learning-at-YBI-Foundation
-My Project on Data Science
+My Project is on Data Science.
+The Project Name is Classification to Identify Multiple Diseases.
+I used all the codes that I learned during the live sessions and implemented in the project.
+The project gave me new experience while working on it.